mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

     B_blinding = RISTRETTO_BASEPOINT
     ```

-After this change, `range_proofs` and `ring_signature/mlsags` will be relative to a Pedersen generator, and it is not possible to construct a range proof relative to another generator if those generators are orthogonal.
+After this change, `range_proofs`, `rct_bulletproofs`, and `ring_signature/mlsags` will be relative to a Pedersen generator, and it is not possible to construct a range proof relative to another generator if those generators are orthogonal.
 Thus, it is guaranteed that all transaction inputs and outputs are using the same `token_ids`.
 This is implied by the homomorphic encryption property of [Pedersen Commitments](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF), namely that addition on the commitments preserves the additive relationship of the pre-committed values, as long as they are using the same group generator.
 [TODO: Why?]

 ### Validation